peg2surf/SCRIPT/README.md

 ## Basics

 Based on assembly, SCRIPT has no variables and is based on simple commands, using instead a network of nodes and paths.

-`section .data:`
+You can create and release orbs.
+While a orb is connected to the ORIGIN it will exist.
+If it is release it can only continue existing if it it powered by the node it currently resides.
+If node does not have a flow (e.i a flow of 0) then the orb disapears.
+Two orbs cannot exist in the same node so the newest node will be destroyed if it attempts to be created.

+### section .data:

 This creates the network on a basis of one to many.
-You can also set the flow of points so they will always remain unchanged
+You can also set the flow of points so they will always remain unchanged. ex:
-ex:
 `VAR1 -> VAR2, VAR3, VAR4`
 `SET VAR1 1`

+### .start

+This where the code really starts and where the logic occurs.

+### Commands

+_`CRT` creates a orb at the end of the path
+_`RLS` releases the current orb from the end of the path _`FLW [VAL]` sets the value of the flow with `VAL` _`PTH [VARS]` sets the path with `VARS`.
+Leave empty to reset to origin _`CMP` saves the current value of wheter the orb exist or not _`JMP [NAME]` jumps to a certain function denominated by `[NAME]:` _`JPT [NAME]` same as jump but only if CMP was true _`JPF [NAME]` same as jump but only if CMP was false \*`END` ends code regardless of current line